The Fir Tree Inn, Woburn Sands

 Turnock may have came from Chipping Norton, but he was born in Shiplake, Oxon.
 He was 38 on taking the Fir Tree, his wife Elizabeth was 33, born at Easton, Northants.
 They had two sons, both of whom had been born in Chipping Norton: Harry, 10, and George, 8, and a daughter Gertrude Elizabeth, who was baptised at St. Michaels the first month they moved here.
 Six years before, at the time of the 1881 census, he was recorded as an ironmongers shopman in Chipping Norton.

-As previously mentioned, as well as the innkepper, Cooper had been a hairdresser, and his leaving had left this trade to be filled as well.
+As previously mentioned, as well as the innkepper, Cooper had been a hairdresser, and his leaving had left this local service to be filled as well.
 In the North Bucks Times of 18th March, 1887, a small advert appeared:

 "W. Gayton - Hairdresser &c (of Fenny Stratford) Begs to inform the Public of WOBURN SANDS and District, that he has taken the premises near the "Fir Tree", where formerly the business of a hairdresser, &c., was carried on, and that he will attend there every Friday from 9a.m. by strict attenttion to business he trusts to merit and received a share of public patronage.
 Umbrellas - Neatly repaired and Re-covered at moderate charges"

-In July 1888 comes the first indication, via the Beds Times, that major building work was under way:
+A couple of months earlier, in July 1888, had come the first indication, via the Beds Times, that major building work was under way:

 There is no detail about what had already happened to make these works additional, but this marks the beginning of the end of the old thatched cottage-type Inn that had been in use since Francis Lee moved to the site in the late 1830's, and the move towards a purpose-built brick Hotel.